Structural Pruning for Diffusion Models: Experiments

 \paragraph{Pruning Ratios.}

 Table \ref{tbl:pruning_ratio} presents the \#Params, MACs, FID, and SSIM scores of models subjected to various pruning ratios based on MACs.
 Notably, our findings reveal that, unlike CNNs employed in discriminative models, diffusion models exhibit a significant sensitivity to changes in model size.
 Even a modest pruning ratio of $16\%$ leads to a noticeable degradation in FID score (4.19 $\rightarrow$ 4.62).
 In classification tasks, a perturbation in loss does not necessarily impact the final accuracy; it may only undermine prediction confidence while leaving classification accuracy unaffected.
-However, in generative models, the FID score is a continuous measure, making it more susceptible to domain shift.
-Nevertheless, our proposed method consistently maintains high SSIM results across different pruning ratios, indicating its effectiveness in preserving generation consistency.
+However, in generative models, the FID score is very sensitive, making it more susceptible to domain shift.

 \paragraph{Thresholding.}

 In addition, we conducted experiments to investigate the impact of the thresholding parameter $\mathcal{T}$.
 Setting $\mathcal{T}=0$ corresponds to a full Taylor expansion at all steps, while $\mathcal{T}>0$ denotes pruning of certain timesteps during importance estimation.
 The quantitative findings presented in Table \ref{tbl:threshold} align with the SSIM results depicted in Figure \ref{fig:timestep_pruning}.
 Notably, Diff-Pruning attains optimal performance when the quality of generated images reaches its peak.
 For datasets such as CIFAR-10, we observed that a 200-step Taylor expansion is sufficient to achieve satisfactory results.
 Besides, using a full Taylor expansion, in this case, can be detrimental, as it accumulates noisy gradients over approximately 700 steps, which obscures the correct gradient information from earlier steps.